 Overview of the model

-The Multidharma model recognizes as an “awakening” any spiritual, religious, mystical, or profoundly transformative experience that meets the following criteria. . .
+The Multidharma model uses the term “awakening” for any spiritual, religious, mystical, or profoundly transformative experience that meets the following criteria:

-1. A change in perception.
-An awakening is never simply a mental or thought-based experience.
+- Changes in perception.
+It is not simply a mental or thought-based experience.
 It involves a transformation in the way you actually see, hear, feel, and experience reality.
 It’s a clear shift in how things normally appear.

-2. A change in identity.
-An awakening fundamentally transforms who or what you think you are.
+- Changes in identity.
+It fundamentally transforms who or what you think you are.
 It destabilizes, grows, or otherwise shakes up your sense of self.

-3. A change in worldview.
-An awakening involves a transformation in your understanding of reality.
+- Changes in worldview.
+It provokes a transformation in your understanding of reality.
 New possibilities, dimensions, layers, or truths open up that you couldn’t have imagined before.

 Essential practices: Techniques and approaches drawn from Theravada, Zen, Advaita, Daoism, TM, Patañjali Yoga, Actualism, Headless Way, and related meditation and inquiry traditions